geoals/rust-korean/README.md

 ## Development
 Download dictionary from [here](https://github.com/Lyroxide/yomichan-korean#dictionaries) and extract it into `dictionaries/[KO-JA] KRDICT/`

-`docker run --name postgres-korean -e POSTGRES_PASSWORD=secret -p 5432:5432 -d postgres` to run a local postgres instance for development
+`docker compose up` to run a local postgres instance for development

+`sqlx migrate run` to run database migrations

 `cargo watch -q -c -w src/ -x run` to automatically recompile on file changes and start a HTTP server on localhost:3000 (must be installed with cargo install cargo-watch)

+alternatively you can use
-`cargo run` to start a HTTP server on localhost:3000
+`cargo run`

-`RUST_LOG=debug cargo run` to see debug logs
+set environment variable `RUST_LOG=debug` to see debug logs

-`curl localhost:3000/lookup/{term}` to lookup definition for Korean word {term}

 ## API